135+ Medical School Interview Questions & Answers

 4. How Can I Answer Interview Questions Confidently?

 One of the best ways to build confidence is to participate in mock interviews.
-Practicing with questions you’ll encounter, receiving unbiased feedback, improving weak spots, and working on your timing is essential!
+These are essential for practicing with questions you’ll encounter, receiving unbiased feedback, improving weak spots, and working on your timing!

 5. What Should You Not Say in a Medical School Interview?